mo900480/simple-profile-builder-with-python/README.md

-# simple-profile-builder-with-python
+# simple profile builder
-a simple profile builder based user input
+A small python script to practise basics . it asks user for details and prints a profile card